glemmal/pimcore-js-translations/README.md

 import { t, init } from 'pimcore-js-translations';

-// define the locale you wanna fetch init('de', 'en').then(() => {
+// define the locale you wanna fetch
+// The translations are available inside the Promise! init('de', 'en').then(() => {
   window.t = t;
 });